stellarshenson/jupyterlab_tabular_data_viewer_extension/README.md

    - **Enable CSV files** - Default: enabled
    - **Enable TSV files** - Default: enabled
    - **Maximum Cell Characters** - Default: 100.
 Maximum characters to display in a cell before truncating with "...".
 Set to 0 for unlimited display
+   - **Maximum Unique Values** - Default: 100.
+Maximum number of unique values to display in filter dialog and column statistics.
+Set to 0 for no limit

 When a file type is disabled, files open with JupyterLab's default handler instead.